Create required resources with the fully automated deployment

 In the Cloud console, from the Navigation menu > SQL, click on the Instance ID.

-With the Public IP box checked, click on Add Network.
+With the Public IP box checked, click on Add a Network.

 Name the network, then give it public access: